mustaphaabdelaziz/bloc-management/RBAC_TESTING_CHECKLIST.md

 - [ ] Can create new surgeon
 - [ ] Can edit existing surgeon
 - [ ] Can delete surgeon
-- [ ] Can see contract information (contractType, allocationRate, percentageRate)
+- [ ] Can see contract information (contractType, locationRate, percentageRate)

 ### Materials
 - [ ] Can view materials list